2024 Guidelines and Procedures

 - Permits and Licenses: All vendors and fundraisers selling at the Market must abide by all applicable federal, state, and local health regulations.
 All required permits and licenses must be kept current for the entire market season.

-- Clean Up: When selling at the Market, each vendor is responsible for maintaining their area in a clean and sanitary manner with attention to public safety.
-Before departure, each vendor must clean all trash and unsold product, including sweeping up any debris, within and around their allotted space.
+- Clean Up: Each vendor is responsible for maintaining their area in a clean and sanitary manner with attention to public safety.
+Before departure, each vendor must clean all trash and unsold product, sweep any debris, and take down and store market tent, if using.

-- Order of Priority for Vendor Applications: Ag product producers have priority over all other vendors.
-Highest priority is given to farmer & grower vendors who bring product to market that is 100% grown and harvested on farmland they own/lease and operate.
+- Order of Priority for Accepting Vendor Applications: The market’s goal is to retain an approximate ratio of 40% produce growers; 20% ag producers, 20% cottage food makers and 20% artisans, makers and crafters.
+Priority is given to growers who bring product to market that is 100% grown and harvested on farmland they own/lease and operate.
 Priority will also be given to Pontotoc residents and those using locally sourced ingredients in prepared or artisan foods.
-Bakers and Cottage Food Producers must live or produce their product within forty (40) miles from the market.
-Artisans and makers are selected based on whether the product is useful in the home, farm or garden, the quality of the product and the need to avoid duplication.
-Vendor selection is the role of the Market Manager following these guidelines established by the Steering Committee.
+Artisans and makers are selected based on whether the product is useful in the home, farm or garden, the originality and quality of the product and the need to avoid duplication.
+Vendor selection and retention is the role of the Market Manager following these guidelines.

-- Liability: The Market highly recommends that vendors carry liability insurance, however we are not requiring you to do so.
-Any vendor who does not carry liability insurance will be required to indemnify and hold harmless the City of Pontotoc, the Pontotoc County Chamber of Commerce/Main Street Association and the Pontotoc Farmers Market harmless in the event of a legal action brought against the vendor.
+- Liability: The Market recommends that vendors carry liability insurance, however it is not required.
+Any vendor who does not carry liability insurance will be required to indemnify and hold harmless the City of Pontotoc, the Pontotoc County Chamber of Commerce/Main Street Association and the Pontotoc Farmers Market in the event of a legal action brought against the vendor.

 - Young Adult Market: For vendors 18 years of age and younger participating in our Young Adult Market, market management will supply canopies (if needed) along with tables, tablecloths, produce bins, chairs (if needed) and a method of advertising prices.
 Market management will work to assign a mentor to assist youth vendors on market day.
 Youth will be responsible for their products and change.
 Signage, additional price labels, additional displays and samples are optional for youth.

 Steering Committee: The Market is hosted by the Pontotoc Chamber of Commerce (“Chamber”).
-The Chamber has designated a Steering Committee to be the decision-making body for the Market.
+The Chamber has designated a Steering Committee to guide decision-making for the Market.
 The Steering Committee is chaired by the Market Manager along with appointed co-chairs representing the vendors.
-The Steering Committee will set policies, determine rules and regulations for the Market, define job descriptions and rate of pay for staff and hire staff positions.
+The Steering Committee will set policies, determine rules and regulations for the Market, define job descriptions and, where applicable, establish rate of pay for staff and hired staff positions.
 All vendors are eligible to participate in the Steering Committee.
 Preferably, a diverse group of vendors shall represent the Market.
 Other members of the Committee are: Chamber of Commerce Director, Extension Agent and all Market staff.
 If required in the future, the Committee may establish a voting protocol to elect members to the Steering Committee.

 - Arrive 1 hour prior to Market and stay to end